emmajanedrews/base-template/_posts/2017-09-25-meet-buyer-specialist-miranda-haws.md

 To help find the home that will best fit their criteria and lifestyle, Miranda sifts through a number of properties before finding the right ones to show them.

-If you have any other questions or would like more information, feel free to give me a call or send me an email.
-I look forward to hearing from you soon.
+If you have any other questions or would like more information, feel free to give us a call or send us an email.
+We look forward to hearing from you soon.